-An authoritative parent would not punish the child immediately, but approach the situation calmly and talk to the child in a gentle manner.
+An authoritative parent would not punish the child immediately, but approach the situation calmly and gently talk to the child.

-If the parent appears aggressive, the child will not be willing top openly talk about the incident, which is why this approach works so well.
+If the parent appears aggressive, the child will not be willing to talk about the incident, which is why this approach works so well.

 Once the child is comfortable enough to talk about the situation, the parent can then explain the natural consequence of what has happened.

 Often these parents set rules, but do not enforce them if they are not being followed, they set consequences but do not follow through on them.
-Basically permissive parents are lenient.
+Permissive parents are lenient.